 We work with senior leaders to identify needs, assess resources, evaluate internal information, and explore opportunities for strategic stakeholder engagements.

-There is a need for stakeholder inputs on strategy, direction, threats or opportunities.
+Solicit stakeholder inputs on strategy, direction, tactics, opportunities or threats.

-Engagement strategies help clients build consensus around policies and decisions, effectively manage power relationships, and productively focus the influence and energy of stakeholders.
-The results are increased efficiency in implementing strategy and more effective issues management.
+Engagement strategies help clients build consensus around policies and decisions, effectively manage power relationships, use resources more efficiently, and focus stakeholder influence and energy to manage issues.

 Assess alignment of goals with strategy and tactical resources.